Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Spectroscopic Light Echo Identification Protocol Now In Real-time:

-We note that in contrast to the previous studies using earlier versions of \sleipnir\ \citep{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal}, we do not apply the requirement that any of the Fe coronal lines have a pEQW exceeding 20 per cent that of \fspectralline{O}{III}{5007} for initial candidate identification.
-This threshold was motivated by analysis of the evolution of the initial ECLE sample observed in SDSS DR7 \citep{abazajian_2009_SeventhDataRelease} by \citet{wang_2012_EXTREMECORONALLINE} and was thought at the time to be a conclusive method of separating contaminating AGNs from TDE-linked objects.
-Late-time observations \citep{clark_2024_Longtermfollowupobservations, clark_2025_2018dyktidaldisruption} of such objects has revealed that \Oiii\ emission can develop over time as the Fe CrLs fade.
-With improvements to \sleipnir\ since previous studies (including improved spectral smoothing and handling of skylines) and the size of the overall DESI EDR input sample resulting in a manageable false positive rate, this constraint was removed.
-Scientifically, this provides two additional opportunities: late-time TDE-ECLEs displaying strengthened \Oiii\ emission will not be excluded from the initial samples and a sample of CrL-AGN displaying a wide range of Fe CrL line strengths can be collected for comparison purposes.
+As such, with improvements to \sleipnir\ since previous studies (including improved spectral smoothing and handling of night-sky lines) and the size of the overall DESI EDR input sample resulting in a manageable false-positive rate, this constraint was removed.
+Scientifically, this provides two additional opportunities: late-time TDE-ECLEs displaying strengthened \Oiii\ emission will not be excluded from the initial samples, and a sample of CrL-AGN displaying a wide range of Fe CrL line strengths can be collected for comparison purposes.

-Given the range of properties displayed by the existing samples of ECLEs, \sleipnir\ has two additional candidate selection criteria: `Strong CrL' flagging, and `High line SNR' flagging. `Strong CrL' flagging is triggered when any single CrL meets the detection criteria and both metrics for SNR exceed a threshold value, configured for our analysis to be ten.
+Given the range of properties displayed by the existing samples of ECLEs, \sleipnir\ has two additional candidate selection criteria: ``Strong CrL'' flagging, and ``High line SNR'' flagging. ``Strong CrL'' flagging is triggered when any single CrL meets the detection criteria and both metrics for SNR exceed a threshold value, configured for our analysis to be ten.
 The motivation for this flag is to ensure that all objects with at least one CrL detected with high strength are visually inspected.
-The drawback for this condition is that, as it requires only one line to be detected, it is significantly more susceptible to contamination (particularly from residual skylines) and thus has a higher overall false positive rate. `High line SNR' flagging is triggered when all \Fevii\ lines are detected with both SNR metrics exceeding a threshold (set to five in this analysis) and disregarding the pEQW line detection threshold.
+The drawback for this condition is that, as it requires only one line to be detected, it is significantly more susceptible to contamination (particularly from residual sky lines) and thus has a higher overall false-positive rate. ``High line SNR'' flagging is triggered when all \Fevii\ lines are detected with both SNR metrics exceeding a threshold (set to five in this analysis) and disregarding the pEQW line-detection threshold.
 This flag is intended to capture any evolved objects where the higher ionisation state lines have already faded.